 With a tidal App you have accurate access to the tide heights at any time of the day in virtually any port in the world.
 You can see if the tide is coming in (flooding) or going out (ebbing).
 If you know your eta at a port then you can simply pull out your Tide App and see what height the tide will be.

 In addition – most tide Apps DO NOT need a connection to the internet after it is initially downloaded.
 The data is stored on your device.
 How is this so?
-Tides are wonderfully predcitable and we have got them so figured out that the accuracy is usualy with in a few inches at any time.
+Tides are wonderfully predictable and we have got them so figured out that the accuracy is usually within a few inches at any time.
 This is because for hundreds of years now we (humankind) have been measuring the height of the tide at points all over the world and comparing those measurements to the positions of the Sun and the Moon.
 Since the Sun and Moon exactly repeat their combined cycle every 19 years, the tides repeat themselves to the exact heights and cycles every 19 years.
 It took a lot of work from a lot of people BUT now we have it.
-Tide prediction is accurate and the data is at your finger tips 24/7.
+Tide prediction is accurate and the data is at your fingertips 24/7.

 Don’t be afraid of tides.

 In our Coastal Navigation course, we have a very detailed discussion of tides going through the theory of prediction, how to predict at subordinate stations and lots of discussion about how to handle current flow due to tides.
 It is the best Coastal Navigation course available.